4-18 Connective tissue

-RESIDENT CELLS – MAST CELL
+RESIDENT CELLS OF THE CONNECTIVE TISSUE – MAST CELL

 The mast cell participates in inflammatory and allegic reactions by secreting molecules accumulated in its cytoplasm granules such as histamine and heparin.